garageScript/v3/public/articles/ip-request-response-example.md

 {% exercise exerciseId="biggerFileSize" articleName=$articleName %}
 {% /exercise %}

-## CPU, Memory, and Hard Drive
+# CPU, Memory, and Hard Drive

 Before using [vscode](https://code.visualstudio.com/), I had to install vscode into my computer.

 What does it mean to install vscode?
-Installing vscode means that the computer is taking all the files needed to run vscode and storing it in my **harddrive**.
+Installing vscode means that the computer is taking all the files needed to run vscode and storing it in my **hard drive**.

-A **harddrive** stores files.
-All the applications in your computer (your browser, your music player, etc) are files on your harddrive.
+A **hard drive** stores files.
+All the applications in your computer (your browser, your music player, etc) are files on your hard drive.
-**Writing to drive** is the technical term for saying that the computer is saving a file to harddrive
+**Writing to drive** is the technical term for saying that the computer is saving a file to hard drive

 {% sideBySide %}

 ![512 GB hd](http://69.181.248.93:8035/uploads/macbook-pro-hd.png)

-My harddrive has `512GB` capacity.
+My hard drive has `512GB` capacity.

 GB stands for **Gigabytes**.